matthewalunni/easy-apply-bot/README.md

 ```

 A sqlite3 database will save the job title, company, location, workplace type, and the url of the LinkedIn posting that you have applied to.

+`python3 easy-apply.py` in the project directory should run the bot.